All Episodes

 Well, I think, you know, all of that.

-Um, but Democrats they just seem to be appealing to those people like Madonna and Ashley Judd and Elizabeth Warren that are out there protesting every day.
+But Democrats, they just seem to be appealing to those people like Madonna and Ashley Judd and Elizabeth Warren that are out there protesting every day.

-Do you worry if they filibuster this that the Senate will not go with the nuclear option, which Harry Reid, of course, set a precedent for.
+Do you worry if they filibuster this that the Senate will not go with the nuclear option, which Harry Reid, of course, set a precedent for?

 Yes, we do worry about that.

-Um, only because look at what the Democrats have done just in this last week or so last night.
+It's a very real concern, only because look at what the Democrats have done just in this last week or so last night.

-You had Elizabeth Warren being rebuked for her comments about Senator Sessions reading something from 1986, and then going on Facebook Live to try to read the whole thing to anybody wanting to tune in, and of course, being a fixture on cable TV ever since, she did that.
+You had Elizabeth Warren being rebuked for her comments about Senator Sessions reading something from 1986 and then going on Facebook Live to try to read the whole thing to anybody wanting to tune in and, of course, being a fixture on cable TV ever since she did that.

 You've got Chuck Schumer, the Senate minority leader, since they are in the minority there.